PatrickC12/PartIIIRPC/README.md

 -Error in breakdown_voltage, is it really +/ 3.5 V ….

 -Repeat scintillator coincidence w/ OR Logic enable as well. perhaps we already did this??
-No, bloody DDoS (patrick)
+No, bloody DDoS

 -Compare current densities for mini and massive RPCs.